Syed-shah42/AndroidAppProjects/README.md

 # AndroidAppProjects

-This repository contains the 7 mini projects I did in my Mobile Programming class in college.
+This repository contains the 7 mini projects I built in my Mobile Programming course in college.
 These are the YouTube links to the projects.

 Project 1:   https://youtu.be/CHPBJQq4NtA